sumitst05/DSA-notes/Data-Structures/Trees/tree.md

 #### AVL Tree

-An AVL tree is a self-balancing binary search tree where the height of the left and right subtrees of each node differs by at most one.
-This property ensures that the tree remains efficient for various operations, such as searching and inserting.
+An AVL tree is a self-balancing binary search tree named after its inventors Adelson-Velsky and Landis.
+In an AVL tree, the heights of the two child subtrees of any node differ by at most one.
+If, at any time during an insertion or a deletion operation, the AVL property is violated (i.e., the heights of the left and right subtrees differ by more than one), rebalancing is performed to restore the property.

 #### Red-Black Tree